 Key features to look for

-How eesel AI delivers a more complete solution
+How eesel AI provides a complementary solution

 A video from our Jira chatbot guide explaining how to set up and use a Jira chatbot for workflow automation.